 This document discusses emergency rental assistance for households economically impacted by COVID-19.
-A formatted PDF version is available here.

 The Coronavirus Response and Relief Supplemental Appropriations Act of 2021 included needed emergency rental assistance for households economically impacted by COVID-19.
 The package included $25 billion for emergency rental assistance to be distributed and overseen by the U.S. Department of the Treasury.
 Funds will be sent to States and local jurisdictions to operate emergency rental assistance programs for local landlords and tenants.
 Each state, the District of Columbia and local jurisdictions of 200,000 or more people will receive direct funding from the Treasury Department.

 The Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, the Commonwealth of the Northern Mariana Islands, and American Samoa will share $400 million of the funds.
 Indian Tribes that were eligible for last fiscal year’s Native American Housing Block Grant program are also eligible for these rental assistance funds and will share $800 million.
 NAHRO anticipates that the Treasury Department will provide additional guidance about the distribution and use of these funds in January 2021.

 Public Housing Authorities (PHAs) will not be direct recipients of rental assistance funds from the Treasury Department.
 PHAs interested in assisting in the distribution of these rental assistance funds should contact the grantee (state or local jurisdiction) that serves their community to offer to act as a subgrantee.

 - Income below 80 percent of the area median income

 - A household member that has a reduction of income or other financial hardship due to COVID-19

 - Experienced or are at risk of experiencing homelessness

 Eligible uses of funds include payment of:

 - Rental arrears